andylan8/Classroom-Three.js/README.md

 # Classroom-Three.js

-A classroom scene with lots of custom modeled objects.<br/> All implemented using a mixture of 3D primitive objects and polygonal mesh objects.
+A classroom scene with animations, lights, shadows, and custom modeled objects.<br/> All implemented using a mixture of 3D primitive objects and polygonal mesh objects.

 ## Demo